Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Discussion

+More generally, our results both align with and help clarify themes in the literature on human–AI collaboration and the economics of technology, particularly the role of dynamic complements such as prompt adaptation that co-evolve with technical change \citep{bohm2023co-evolution}.
+As generative AI models advance, often substantially from month to month, organizations that fail to adapt their prompting strategies in task settings where precision and steerability matter may forgo a meaningful share of the economic value these upgrades make possible.
 This co-evolutionary pattern is not unique to AI.
 It echoes dynamics observed in earlier general-purpose technologies, where technical improvements often yielded modest returns until complementary skills and practices evolved to match \citep{brynjolfsson1993productivity, david1990dynamo}.
 However, the pace of generative AI advancement introduces a distinctive challenge: the window for adaptation is far shorter.
 Organizations that treat prompting as a one-time investment rather than an ongoing capability risk failing to capture the full value of model upgrades---echoing the productivity paradox observed when complementary assets lag behind technological potential \citep{brynjolfsson2000beyond, brynjolfsson2021productivity}.
-Our findings complement this stream of work by offering direct empirical evidence that a specific dynamic complement---user adaptation, specifically through prompt refinement---accounts for roughly half of the realized performance gains associated with a model upgrade.
+Our findings complement this stream of work by offering direct empirical evidence that a specific dynamic complement---user adaptation, specifically through prompt refinement---can account for a substantial share of realized performance gains from model upgrades in task settings where precision and steerability matter.